-Every expectant parent hopes for an uncomplicated birth and a healthy baby.
+Every parent-to-be hopes for an uncomplicated birth and a healthy baby.
 But some babies do face delivery room complications.
 One that may affect a newborn's health is meconium aspiration, also referred to as meconium aspiration syndrome (MAS).
 Although it can be serious, most cases of MAS are not.

 MAS can happen before, during, or after labor and delivery when a newborn inhales (or aspirates) a mixture of meconium and amniotic fluid (the fluid in which the baby floats inside the amniotic sac).
 Meconium is the baby's first feces, or poop, which is sticky, thick, and dark green and is typically passed in the womb during early pregnancy and again in the first few days after birth.

 The inhaled meconium can partially or completely block the baby's airways.
-Although air can flow past the meconium trapped in the baby's airways as the baby breathes in, the meconium becomes trapped in the airways when the baby breathes out.
-And so, the inhaled meconium irritates the baby's airways and makes it difficult to breathe.
+Although air can flow past the meconium as the baby breathes in, the meconium becomes trapped in the airways when the baby breathes out.
+The meconium irritates the baby's airways and makes it difficult to breathe.

 MAS can affect the baby's breathing in a number of ways, including chemical irritation to the lung tissue, airway obstruction by a meconium plug, infection, and the inactivation of surfactant by the meconium (surfactant is a natural substance that helps the lungs expand properly).

-Normally, fluid is moved in and out of only the trachea (the upper portion of the airway) when there's breathing activity in the fetus.
-Meconium can be inhaled into the lungs when the baby gasps while still in the womb or during the initial gasping breaths after delivery.
-This gasping typically happens when there has been a problem (i.e., an infection or compression of the umbilical cord) that causes the baby to have difficulty getting enough oxygen in the womb.
+Before a baby is born, fluid usually moves in and out of the trachea (the upper part of the airway) only.
+Meconium can be inhaled into the lungs if the baby gasps while still in the womb or during the initial gasping breaths after delivery.
+This gasping usually happens because a problem (such as an infection or compression of the umbilical cord) made it hard for the baby to get enough oxygen before birth.

 MAS is often related to fetal stress.
-Fetal stress can be caused by problems in the womb, such as infections, or by difficulties during the labor process.
-A distressed baby may experience hypoxia (decreased oxygen), which may make the baby's intestinal activity increase and may cause relaxation of the anal sphincter (the muscular valve that controls the passage of feces out of the anus).
+This can be caused by problems in the womb, such as infections, or by difficulties during the birth.
+A distressed baby may have hypoxia (decreased oxygen), which can make the baby's intestinal activity increase and cause relaxation of the anal sphincter (the muscular valve that controls the passage of feces out of the anus).
 This relaxation then moves meconium into the amniotic fluid that envelops the baby.

 But meconium passage during labor and delivery isn't always associated with fetal distress.
-Occasionally, babies who aren't distressed during the birth process pass meconium before birth.
+Sometimes, babies who aren't distressed during labor pass meconium before birth.
 In either case, a baby that gasps or inhales meconium can develop MAS.